SlutWalk: Latin America

 and Catholic church representatives whose public comments reinforced gender stereotypes and violence against women.
 Costumes representing Catholic characters were also found across different countries, and many protests demanded a secular State and pointed at the Catholic church as the reason for women's rights to be held back.
 There were some exceptions like Colombia, in which Catholics marched among people of all other religions, under the banner of La Marcha de las Putas, and the Marcha das Vadias against the public spending for the visit of Pope Francis in Copacabana, Brazil, featured dissident Catholic groups marching among the protesters.

 Some protests evolved into permanent organizations, which kept working throughout the whole year to fight violence against women, and participated or organized events other than the typical Slutwalks to raise awareness on sexual assault.

 Asia

 South Korea

-The first Slutwalk campaign in Asia was held on July 16, 2011, in Seoul, Korea, under the name Japnyeonhaengjin(잡년행진).
+The first Slutwalk campaign in Asia was held on July 16, 2011, in Seoul, Korea, under the name Japnyeonhaengjin (잡년행진).
 It was planned to be held on the 9th of July, but due to another important event, Slutwalk Korea postponed the event until the next week.
 The date of the event is same in India, but because of the time difference, the first slutwalk in Asia was held in Seoul.
-The second slutwalk in South Korea was held on July 28, 2012.
+The second slutwalk in South Korea was held on July 28, 2012 in Tapgol Park.